karatekid/karatekid.github.io/_posts/2015-5-11-rtw-first.md

 returned to the EVA line with raucous joy, glad that I was finally getting out of there, I was even humming with happiness.
-I actually grabbed the attention of this tall guy, probably in his fifties that was carrying a guitar case and had one of those auras of coolness.
+I actually grabbed the attention of this tall guy, probably in his fifties that was carrying a guitar case and had an aura of coolness about him.
 Anyways, he looked over at me and asked me if we've met before, he could have sworn that we had.
 I replied no, but we talked anyways and it turned out that he used to play in the band SRC.
 We parted ways and